nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Activities [3.08]

-##### 3.08.A01) NO-TITLE
+##### 3.08.A01) National planning and state intervention

 - 3.08.A01.01) Create national industrial think tanks for all industrial sectors dedicated to strategic planning and foresight analysis.

 - 3.08.A01.02) Enable targeted interventions in key industries, with a strong emphasis on sustainability and the distinct significance of each sector to the national economy and overall stability.

-Taxes, law, and productive development
+##### 3.08.A02) Taxes, law, and productive development

-- 3.08.A01.03) Introduce tailored taxation frameworks for various industrial sectors, based on specific risks, strategic goals, and state priorities associated with each industry.
+- 3.08.A02.01) Introduce tailored taxation frameworks for various industrial sectors, based on specific risks, strategic goals, and state priorities associated with each industry.

-- 3.08.A01.04) Enhance investment protection legislation to mitigate potential losses arising from actions taken in the national needs.
+- 3.08.A02.02) Enhance investment protection legislation to mitigate potential losses arising from actions taken in the national needs.

-- 3.08.A01.05) Establish legal safeguards to shield producers from undue market power influences.
+- 3.08.A02.03) Establish legal safeguards to shield producers from undue market power influences.

-- 3.08.A01.06) Reinforce the conflict resolution framework to accelerate the resolution of commercial disputes through courts and arbitration.
+- 3.08.A02.04) Reinforce the conflict resolution framework to accelerate the resolution of commercial disputes through courts and arbitration.

-- 3.08.A01.07) Introduce a robust technical support system to ensure alignment with productivity, quality, and cost targets.
+- 3.08.A02.05) Introduce a robust technical support system to ensure alignment with productivity, quality, and cost targets.

-- 3.08.A01.08) Foster a level playing field environment by ensuring the consistent and equitable enforcement of existing laws.
-Expansion of international and local market and efficiency
+- 3.08.A02.06) Foster a level playing field environment by ensuring the consistent and equitable enforcement of existing laws.

+##### 3.08.A03) Expansion of international and local market and efficiency

-- 3.08.A01.09) Implement necessary legislative reforms to enhance the efficiency and transparency of the local market.
+- 3.08.A03.01) Implement necessary legislative reforms to enhance the efficiency and transparency of the local market.

-- 3.08.A01.10) Strategically direct operations to acquire markets based on specific criteria and broaden market opportunities through diplomatic initiatives.
+- 3.08.A03.02) Strategically direct operations to acquire markets based on specific criteria and broaden market opportunities through diplomatic initiatives.

-- 3.08.A01.11) Revise existing trade agreements and actively pursue the formation of new ones.
+- 3.08.A03.03) Revise existing trade agreements and actively pursue the formation of new ones.

-- 3.08.A01.12) Support industries in accessing international markets by developing harbors and airports into key supply chain hubs.
+- 3.08.A03.04) Support industries in accessing international markets by developing harbors and airports into key supply chain hubs.

-- 3.08.A01.13) Streamline the business registration process and expand certification facilities for emerging export industries.
+- 3.08.A03.05) Streamline the business registration process and expand certification facilities for emerging export industries.

-- 3.08.A01.14) Strengthen support for MSMEs by offering EXIM bank services, essential financial services, and export consolidation assistance.
+- 3.08.A03.06) Strengthen support for MSMEs by offering EXIM bank services, essential financial services, and export consolidation assistance.

-- 3.08.A01.15) Enhance international business opportunities by leveraging digital technology and e-commerce platforms.
-Industrial zones and infrastructure facilities
+- 3.08.A03.07) Enhance international business opportunities by leveraging digital technology and e-commerce platforms.

+##### 3.08.A04) Industrial zones and infrastructure facilities

-- 3.08.A01.16) Enhance and optimize existing industrial zones by leveraging previously underutilized resources.
+- 3.08.A04.01) Enhance and optimize existing industrial zones by leveraging previously underutilized resources.

-- 3.08.A01.17) Establish new industrial zones aligned with identified growth potentials, fostering innovation and promoting industrial diversification.
+- 3.08.A04.02) Establish new industrial zones aligned with identified growth potentials, fostering innovation and promoting industrial diversification.

-- 3.08.A01.18) Develop essential infrastructure to support the fisheries, agriculture, and tourism sectors in targeted regions.
-Micro, small, and medium-scale industries
+- 3.08.A04.03) Develop essential infrastructure to support the fisheries, agriculture, and tourism sectors in targeted regions.

+##### 3.08.A05) Micro, small, and medium-scale industries

-- 3.08.A01.19) Create a specialized division to support micro, small, and medium-sized entrepreneurs at both national and regional levels, offering streamlined, single- window services to meet their business needs effectively.
+- 3.08.A05.01) Create a specialized division to support micro, small, and medium-sized entrepreneurs at both national and regional levels, offering streamlined, single- window services to meet their business needs effectively.

-- 3.08.A01.20) Implement a collateral-free loan scheme of up to Rs.
+- 3.08.A05.02) Implement a collateral-free loan scheme of up to Rs.
 10 million, contingent on feasibility and credit score, through the financial sector to provide crucial financial support to micro, small, and medium-scale entrepreneurs.

-- 3.08.A01.21) Enhance the financial support for micro, small, and medium-sized enterprises by reinforcing the cooperative banking system, including Samurdhi Banks and regional development banks.

-- 3.08.A01.22) Encourage cooperative business models to harness and strengthen the collective power of collaboration.

-- 3.08.A01.23) Offer tax incentives for business startup incubator programs to facilitate the market entry of selected startups.

-- 3.08.A01.24) Focus on promoting industries such as agro-based value-added, mineral-based, packaging, power and energy, export-led sectors, marine services, aircraft maintenance and service delivery, telecommunications, IT and related services, construction, and transportation.

-- 3.08.A01.25) Develop a coordinated approach to advance the fisheries sector, particularly in fish farming, by integrating technology-driven fishing methods, production of fishing equipment and vessels, product preservation, packaging, and exploring local and international markets, while addressing the socio-economic concerns of the fishing community.

-- 3.08.A01.26) Design and execute a comprehensive program to achieve self-sufficiency in milk and milk-related products, engaging all relevant stakeholders in the field.

-- 3.08.A01.27) Support the promotion of indigenous products within districts or regions as part of the district development plan, considering the availability of resources, market opportunities, and growth potential.

-- 3.08.A01.28) Stimulate the production of agriculture, industry, service outputs, and the manufacture of tools, equipment, and machinery necessary for domestic consumption.

-- 3.08.A01.29) Construct an international oil transmission and cargo storage terminal in Trincomalee following the refurbishment of existing oil terminals.

-- 3.08.A01.30) Modernize the Sapugaskanda Refinery to meet domestic demand and capture a significant share of the foreign market for refined oil and related products.

-- 3.08.A01.31) Establish an aircraft service and maintenance hub to cater to the aviation requirements of the Asian region.
-Traditional arts and crafts industry

-- 3.08.A01.32) Lead and align the network of institutions dedicated to advancing this industry towards a unified objective.

-- 3.08.A01.33) Develop a program to ensure the availability of raw materials for traditional industries, such as carpentry, and initiate the planting of selected tree species.

-- 3.08.A01.34) Establish a specialized task force by integrating state institutions and non- governmental organizations to address the challenges faced by the carpentry industry.

-- 3.08.A01.35) Offer tax incentives for the acquisition of essential technical equipment for registered craftsmen.

-- 3.08.A01.36) Enhance and support producers by cooperative frameworks.

-- 3.08.A01.37) Launch a program to streamline the export process, reducing costs through an integrated system.

-- 3.08.A01.38) Establish a national program, including a safety net, to safeguard craftsmen and preserve traditional crafts.
-Interventions needed for sustainable development

-- 3.08.A01.39) Establish a comprehensive program that empowers industries to meet the standards of fair trade, labor quality, and transparency required by the global market, while driving significant progress toward sustainability.

-- 3.08.A01.40) Develop a strategic initiative aimed at ensuring environmental sustainability, addressing climate change challenges, and achieving the essential milestones for long-term resilience and skill development in the industrial sector.
-Digitalisation and technical usage

-- 3.08.A01.41) Facilitate industries for Industry 4.0/5.0 Maturity Index to expedite the realization of benefits from the Fourth Industrial Revolution and strategically position our industries for the forthcoming Fifth Industrial Revolution.

-- 3.08.A01.42) Advocate for both public and private sector investments to establish robust digital infrastructure, encompassing high-speed internet connectivity, state-of-the-art data centers, and comprehensive cybersecurity systems.

-- 3.08.A01.43) Lay the foundation for advanced technologies such as IoT, AI, cloud computing, and data analytics to drive industrial innovation and competitiveness.

-- 3.08.A01.44) Foster the adoption and integration of Industry 4.0 technologies among Sri Lankan industrial entrepreneurs, enhancing their capacity for digital transformation.

-- 3.08.A01.45) Offer technical support and financial incentives to facilitate companies in embedding digital technologies into their operational frameworks.

-- 3.08.A01.46) Committed to investing in skills development and retraining programs aimed at enhancing the technological expertise and digital literacy of the workforce.

-- 3.08.A01.47) Create a dynamic digital start-up ecosystem to promote collaboration among industry stakeholders, academia, research institutions, and emerging entrepreneurs.

-- 3.08.A01.48) Establish innovation centers, technology parks, and incubators to provide platforms for knowledge sharing, technical collaboration, and entrepreneurial growth.

-- 3.08.A01.49) Implement a comprehensive legal framework that promotes innovation, safeguards intellectual property rights, and ensures data privacy and protection and cyber security.

-- 3.08.A01.50) Develop a robust mechanism to monitor and evaluate the progress of digital transformation initiatives, ensuring alignment with established quality standards and objectives.

-- 3.08.A01.51) Deploy a state-of-the-art single window platform to streamline industry operations and enhance service efficiency and transparency through the e-government initiative.
-Promoting the ease of doing business and entrepreneurship

-- 3.08.A01.52) Facilitate access to funding by encouraging investments through venture capital, business capital funds, and development banks.

-- 3.08.A01.53) Enhance entrepreneurship by integrating education and training into professional programs and the school curriculum, while formally recognizing digital freelancing as a profession and offering essential resources.

-- 3.08.A01.54) Invest in digital infrastructure to support business activities and foster technological adoption.

-- 3.08.A01.55) Enable market access at both local and international levels through strategic trade agreements, export promotion initiatives, and networking opportunities.

-- 3.08.A01.56) Create a nurturing ecosystem for entrepreneurship by establishing incubators, accelerator programs, co-working spaces, and networking platforms.
+- 3.08.A05.03) Enhance the financial support for micro, small, and medium-sized enterprises by reinforcing the cooperative banking system, including Samurdhi Banks and regional development banks.

+- 3.08.A05.04) Encourage cooperative business models to harness and strengthen the collective power of collaboration.

+- 3.08.A05.05) Offer tax incentives for business startup incubator programs to facilitate the market entry of selected startups.

+- 3.08.A05.06) Focus on promoting industries such as agro-based value-added, mineral-based, packaging, power and energy, export-led sectors, marine services, aircraft maintenance and service delivery, telecommunications, IT and related services, construction, and transportation.

+- 3.08.A05.07) Develop a coordinated approach to advance the fisheries sector, particularly in fish farming, by integrating technology-driven fishing methods, production of fishing equipment and vessels, product preservation, packaging, and exploring local and international markets, while addressing the socio-economic concerns of the fishing community.

+- 3.08.A05.08) Design and execute a comprehensive program to achieve self-sufficiency in milk and milk-related products, engaging all relevant stakeholders in the field.

+- 3.08.A05.09) Support the promotion of indigenous products within districts or regions as part of the district development plan, considering the availability of resources, market opportunities, and growth potential.

+- 3.08.A05.10) Stimulate the production of agriculture, industry, service outputs, and the manufacture of tools, equipment, and machinery necessary for domestic consumption.

+- 3.08.A05.11) Construct an international oil transmission and cargo storage terminal in Trincomalee following the refurbishment of existing oil terminals.

+- 3.08.A05.12) Modernize the Sapugaskanda Refinery to meet domestic demand and capture a significant share of the foreign market for refined oil and related products.

+- 3.08.A05.13) Establish an aircraft service and maintenance hub to cater to the aviation requirements of the Asian region.

+##### 3.08.A06) Traditional arts and crafts industry

+- 3.08.A06.01) Lead and align the network of institutions dedicated to advancing this industry towards a unified objective.

+- 3.08.A06.02) Develop a program to ensure the availability of raw materials for traditional industries, such as carpentry, and initiate the planting of selected tree species.

+- 3.08.A06.03) Establish a specialized task force by integrating state institutions and non- governmental organizations to address the challenges faced by the carpentry industry.

+- 3.08.A06.04) Offer tax incentives for the acquisition of essential technical equipment for registered craftsmen.

+- 3.08.A06.05) Enhance and support producers by cooperative frameworks.

+- 3.08.A06.06) Launch a program to streamline the export process, reducing costs through an integrated system.

+- 3.08.A06.07) Establish a national program, including a safety net, to safeguard craftsmen and preserve traditional crafts.

+##### 3.08.A07) Interventions needed for sustainable development

+- 3.08.A07.01) Establish a comprehensive program that empowers industries to meet the standards of fair trade, labor quality, and transparency required by the global market, while driving significant progress toward sustainability.

+- 3.08.A07.02) Develop a strategic initiative aimed at ensuring environmental sustainability, addressing climate change challenges, and achieving the essential milestones for long-term resilience and skill development in the industrial sector.

+##### 3.08.A08) Digitalisation and technical usage

+- 3.08.A08.01) Facilitate industries for Industry 4.0/5.0 Maturity Index to expedite the realization of benefits from the Fourth Industrial Revolution and strategically position our industries for the forthcoming Fifth Industrial Revolution.

+- 3.08.A08.02) Advocate for both public and private sector investments to establish robust digital infrastructure, encompassing high-speed internet connectivity, state-of-the-art data centers, and comprehensive cybersecurity systems.

+- 3.08.A08.03) Lay the foundation for advanced technologies such as IoT, AI, cloud computing, and data analytics to drive industrial innovation and competitiveness.

+- 3.08.A08.04) Foster the adoption and integration of Industry 4.0 technologies among Sri Lankan industrial entrepreneurs, enhancing their capacity for digital transformation.

+- 3.08.A08.05) Offer technical support and financial incentives to facilitate companies in embedding digital technologies into their operational frameworks.

+- 3.08.A08.06) Committed to investing in skills development and retraining programs aimed at enhancing the technological expertise and digital literacy of the workforce.

+- 3.08.A08.07) Create a dynamic digital start-up ecosystem to promote collaboration among industry stakeholders, academia, research institutions, and emerging entrepreneurs.

+- 3.08.A08.08) Establish innovation centers, technology parks, and incubators to provide platforms for knowledge sharing, technical collaboration, and entrepreneurial growth.

+- 3.08.A08.09) Implement a comprehensive legal framework that promotes innovation, safeguards intellectual property rights, and ensures data privacy and protection and cyber security.

+- 3.08.A08.10) Develop a robust mechanism to monitor and evaluate the progress of digital transformation initiatives, ensuring alignment with established quality standards and objectives.

+- 3.08.A08.11) Deploy a state-of-the-art single window platform to streamline industry operations and enhance service efficiency and transparency through the e-government initiative.

+##### 3.08.A09) Promoting the ease of doing business and entrepreneurship

+- 3.08.A09.01) Facilitate access to funding by encouraging investments through venture capital, business capital funds, and development banks.

+- 3.08.A09.02) Enhance entrepreneurship by integrating education and training into professional programs and the school curriculum, while formally recognizing digital freelancing as a profession and offering essential resources.

+- 3.08.A09.03) Invest in digital infrastructure to support business activities and foster technological adoption.

+- 3.08.A09.04) Enable market access at both local and international levels through strategic trade agreements, export promotion initiatives, and networking opportunities.

+- 3.08.A09.05) Create a nurturing ecosystem for entrepreneurship by establishing incubators, accelerator programs, co-working spaces, and networking platforms.

 ### 3.09) A sustainable resource utilization - Generation of highest benefits